 Similarly, many organisations may be tempted to use biometrics just because the tech is there.
 In that case, the processing of biometric data probably reveals more about the data controller’s habits than the data subjects’.

-By being clear with data subjects on how you will use their data, you can improve customers’ trust in your organisation, help them understand why sharing this information is necessary and therefore encourage them to provide their data.
+By being clear with data subjects on how you will use their data, you can improve customers’ trust in your organisation.
+You’ll also help them understand why sharing this information is necessary and therefore encourage them to provide their data.

-If you want to know more about biometrics and the GDPR, you should enrol on one of our training courses.
-Depending on your level of expertise, you might be interested in either:
+If you want to know more about biometrics and the GDPR, you should enrol on our Certified GDPR Foundation Training Course.